M3wP/Monopoly/C64/readme.md

   Cash cannot be altered on this dialog, not even displayed?
 * Warning if haven't reviewed repay/fee for elimin. xfer?
 Don't even allow if haven't done so?
 Default no selection???

+* Fix order of buttons on trdsel0 dialog
+* Hide player name texts on PlyrSel0 menu as required

 * Score =

 		  [equity/2] + [money/8] + [#deeds] +